ccojocar/arl/README.md

 # arl

-This is a tool to measure the rate-limit of REST API protected by Azure Active Directory
+This is a tool to measure the rate-limit of a REST API protected by Azure Active Directory.

 ## Installation